-A good deductible for auto insurance is an amount that the policyholder can afford after an accident or unexpected event.
-The most common auto insurance deductibles are $500 and $1,000, but drivers should take several factors into account before deciding which amount is right for them.
+A good deductible for auto insurance is an amount you can afford after an accident or unexpected event, although most drivers pick an average deductible of $500.
+Other common auto insurance deductibles are $250 and $1,000, but drivers should take several factors into account before deciding which one is right for them.
 These include what premium they can afford and how likely they are to file a claim. … read full answer

 Since policies with a lower deductible cost more, it can be tempting to choose a high deductible.
 But your deductible shouldn’t be more than you can comfortably afford to pay out of pocket if your car is damaged.
 If your deductible is too high, you could be putting yourself in a difficult financial position down the road.